The timeless stories portrayed in Greek mythology have been reinterpreted for modern audiences in engaging and beloved movies many times over.

 The film follows the story of the play closely, wherein Eteocles and Polynices, the two sons of the late King Oedipus, vie for the throne of the Seven-tailed Thebes.
 This results in their deaths in battle.
 The new king, Creon, refuses to bury one of his brothers, prompting Antigone, the story’s heroine, to defy the king’s orders and bury him herself.

-However, the film ends differently from the original; instead of Creon retiring back to the palace as in the play, the film ends with Creon relinquishing his kingship and exiling himself out of Thebes.
+However, the film ends differently from the original; instead of Creon retiring back to the palace as in the play, the film ends with Creon relinquishing his kingship and exiling himself from Thebes.

 This Italian film was originally named Le Fatiche di Ercole, or The Labors of Hercules, but was renamed to simply Hercules for its international release.
 The film stars Steve Reeves as the titular hero and Sylva Koscina as his love interest Princess Iole.